LWest001/ReactProPage/README.md

 # ReactProPage

-This is a work-in-progress professional portfolio page written in React.
+This is my professional portfolio page written in React.